 Prior to joining Perennial, Pamela served as internal fund counsel to the private equity division of Apollo Global Management where she was actively involved in all aspects of the fundraising for Apollo Investment Fund VIII, the firm’s $17.5 billion flagship private equity fund.
 Prior to that, Pamela was a Vice President at Tailwind Capital, a middle-market private equity firm focused on the healthcare and business services sectors.
 At Tailwind she advised on corporate governance, legal, operations and compliance matters.

 Pamela began her career as an Associate at Debevoise & Plimpton in the Investment Management group.
 She received her JD from the University of Pennsylvania Law School, as well as a certificate in Business & Public Policy from the Wharton School.
 Pamela holds a degree in Religion and Ethics from Dartmouth College.
 She is a member of the New York State Bar.
-Pamela is a member of the Leadership Council of Lawyers for Children and a member of the Steering Committee of the 30% Club.
+Pamela is a member of the Leadership Council of Lawyers for Children.
 She resides in New York City.

 Scott on Working with Pamela